How to choose a headless CMS for your organization

 Providing the best retail experience

 Retailers realize they need to provide a unique experience if they do not want to compete just on price.
-An engaging product-related content represents a key element of such an experience.
+Engaging product-related content represents a key element of such an experience.
 However, most commerce platforms do not provide a robust content management functionality.
 Headless CMS represents an ideal central hub for product content that can be used not only for online stores but also for in-store experiences, such as digital signage or kiosks.

 What’s the opportunity for your organization, and how do you articulate the need for investment?